It is progressive wear of the muscular tissues.

 The disorder causes muscle weakness, atrophy, and muscle spasms throughout the body due to degeneration of the upper motor and lower motor neurons.

-People affected by the disorder may ultimately lose the ability to initiate and control all voluntary movement, although the function of the bladder, bowel, and muscles responsible for eye movement are generally avoided until the final stages of the disorder.
+People affected by the disorder may ultimately lose the ability to initiate and control all voluntary movement.
+However, the function of the bladder, bowel, and muscles responsible for eye movement are generally avoided until the final stages of the disorder.

 Cognitive or behavioral dysfunction is present in 30-50% of people with ALS.
 About half of people with ALS will experience mild changes in cognition and behavior, and 10-15% will show signs of frontotemporal dementia.

-Repetition of phrases or gestures, apathy, and loss of inhibition are frequently reported behavioral features of amyotrophic lateral sclerosis.
+Repetition of phrases or gestures, apathy, and loss of inhibition is frequently reported behavioral features of amyotrophic lateral sclerosis.